networknt/light-doc/content/tutorial/common/discovery/generated.md

 We have four projects generated in `~/networknt` within the discovery folder.

-## Test generated code
+### Test generated code

 Now you can test the generated projects to make sure they are working with mock data.
-We will pick up one project to test it but you can test them all.
+We will pick up one project to test it, but you can test them all.

 ```bash
 cd ~/networknt/discovery/api_a/generated